FunkinModdingPlus/ModdingPlus/USER-README.txt

     rename to '(character name)-dead'
     If it is based on bf: Great!
 Everything is already done for custom death!
     To apply these characters:
-    Open a song
+    Open a song in normal mode (important!)
     Hit the '7' key
-    go to the song tab
+    go to the char tab
-    Click on one of the top two dropdowns
-    Select your custom character
+    Click on one of the textboxes that states the name of the default character and replace it with the name of your custom character Go to the Song tab
+    Hit save and save the json. (easy and hard modes use the characters from normal mode, so no need to repeat the process for them) Custom GF:
+      Follow above instructions but instead click on the 2nd text box from the left.
+      Enter the name of the custom gf
+      Go to the Song tab
       Hit save and save the json.
 Remember difficulty prefixes!
-    Custom GF:
-      Follow above instructions but instead of choosing one of the top two dropdowns choose the one that says gf.
-      Choose custom gf
-      Hit save and save the json.
-Remember difficulty prefixes!
   Custom Stages:
     Goto assets/images/custom_stages
     Make a new folder with the name of your stage
     Drag in any custom stage assets
-    Add a new property to custom_stages.json:
+    Add a new property to assets/images/custom_stages/custom_stages.json:
       "(stage name)": "(stage it is like)"
     Don't forget your commas!
     To apply these stages:
-    Open a song
+    Open a song in normal mode (important!)
     Hit the '7' key
-    go to the song tab
+    go to the Char tab
-    Click on the drop down that says something like 'stage'.
-    Select your custom stage.
+    Click on the second text field from the top on the right Enter the name of your custom stage
+    Go to the Song tab
-    Hit save and save the json.
-Remember difficulty prefixes!
+    Hit save and save the json. (easy and hard modes use the stage from normal mode, so no need to repeat the process for them) Custom Weeks:
-  Custom Weeks:
     If your mod has a custom week icon:
       Add the xml and png to the assets/images/campaign-ui-week folder (if no xml then grab one from one of the other weeks) rename them to what the week position is (week6, week7, week8)
     Else:
-      Copy one of the weeks png + xml and rename them to the week position (week7,week8,week9)
+      Copy one of the weeks png + xml into the assets/images/campaign-ui-week and rename them to the week position (week7,week8,week9) Open assets/data/storySonglist.json
-    Open assets/data/storySonglist.json
     Add a new week:
       ["(animation name of the week, look at default weeks)", "(trackname)", "(trackname)", ...]